Forsyth County Detention Center, GA

 Visitation

-- You must be on the incarcerated person’s approved visitor list before visiting.
+- You must be on the incarcerated person’s approved visitor list before scheduling a visit.

 Communication